Tour of the Grand Canyon Begins and Ends in Las Vegas

 Be prepared to face the crowds in peak season and take plenty of water and snacks.
 Carrying camera equipment was challenging at times, but you can’t hike this without wanting to document the experience.

 Bryce National Park

 Just a few hours drive from Zion is Bryce NP.
-As we approached the area we were enthralled by the deep red colour and amazing shapes of the rock formations.
+As we approached the area we were enthralled by the deep red color and amazing shapes of the rock formations.

-With no prior knowledge of Bryce, the 5.30am arrival for a sunrise view at Sunrise Point was met with a damp squib.
-Just here for a day and our only chance of that gorgeous morning light of this incredible amphitheatre was slightly dulled!
+With no prior knowledge of Bryce, the 5.30 am arrival for a sunrise view at Sunrise Point was met with a damp squib.
+Just here for a day and our only chance of that gorgeous morning light of this incredible amphitheater was slightly dulled!
 But, remember, cloudy overcast conditions are often the best for moody, contrasty photography.